Bison Meat

 -

-Use Medium Heat and cook 4-5 minutes per side, dependent on thickness.
+Use Medium Heat and cook for 4-5 minutes per side, dependent on thickness.

 Roasts